Telok Ayer Street

-(Singapore English pronunciation: /ˈtəloʊʔ ˌɑː(j)ɛər, ˌ-ɑː(j)eɪ/ TUH-lohk-_-AH-yair or TUH-lohk-_-AH-yay, /ms/) is a street located in Singapore's Chinatown within the Outram district, linking Church Street to Cecil Street.
+(Singapore English pronunciation: /ˈtəloʊʔ ˌɑː(j)ɛər, ˌ-ɑː(j)eɪ/, /ms/) is a street located in Singapore's Chinatown within the Outram planning area, linking Church Street to Cecil Street.
 Telok Ayer MRT station is located at the junction of Cross Street and this road.

 Etymology

 Telok Ayer Street was originally a coastal road along the Telok Ayer Bay and was named after the bay.

 On George Drumgoole Coleman's 1836 Map of Singapore, it was known as Teluk Ayer Street.

 The Chinese name for the street is da bo gong miao jie which refers to the Fuk Tak Chi Temple located on Telok Ayer street.
 It was also known colloquially under two other names; The area near Merchant Street was called Guan Soon Street due to a firm, Chop Guan Soon, located there that brought in Indian labourers, The other is in Hokkien, meaning the "front street" of Thian Hock Keng which is dedicated to Goddess of the Sea, Mah Cho or Matsu.